Criteria and restrictions to access reception conditions

 Greek Council for Refugees Visit Website

-Article 44 of the Asylum Code states that during the reception and identification procedures, the Director (Διοικητής) and staff of the RIC or CCAC must ensure that third country citizens or stateless persons: a) live in decent living conditions, b) maintain their family unity, c) have access to emergency health care and necessary treatment or psychosocial support, d) receive the appropriate treatment, in case they belong to vulnerable groups, particularly if they are UAM or persons with disabilities, e) are sufficiently informed about their rights and obligations, f) have access to guidance and legal advice and assistance, g) maintain contact with institutions and civil society organisations active in the field of migration and human rights that provide legal or social assistance and h) have the right to communicate with their relatives and loved ones.
+Article 44 Asylum Code states that, during the reception and identification procedures, the Director (Διοικητής) and staff of the RIC or CCAC must ensure that third country nationals or stateless persons: a) live in decent living conditions, b) maintain their family unity, c) have access to emergency health care and necessary treatment or psychosocial support, d) receive the appropriate treatment, in case they belong to vulnerable groups, particularly if they are UAM or persons with disabilities, e) are sufficiently informed about their rights and obligations, f) have access to guidance and legal advice and assistance, g) maintain contact with institutions and civil society organisations active in the field of migration and human rights that provide legal or social assistance and h) have the right to communicate with their relatives and loved ones.

 Asylum seekers are entitled to reception conditions from the time they submit an asylum application and throughout the asylum procedure.
 As regards children, reception conditions apply to minors, unaccompanied or not, and to separated minors, regardless of whether they have submitted an application for international protection.[2]
 In case of status recognition, reception conditions are terminated (with a few exceptions) within 30 days of the notification of the positive decision.
 In the specific case of UAM, this time limit starts counting from the time they reach adulthood.[3]

-Most importantly, the new platform only serves the purpose of scheduling the registration of a person’s request for international protection and thus their willingness to apply for asylum.
-Ongoing practice by the MoMA not only fails to recognise recourse to the platform as tantamount to a person expressing their willingness to apply for asylum, but on the contrary, the attestation granted through the platform clearly states that it does not amount to proof of such willingness.
-As increasingly observed by GCR’s Legal Unit, this has frequently resulted in the arbitrary use of detention for the purpose of returning people who had already registered their willingness to apply for asylum via the platform.
-In the case of at least six individuals represented by GCR in the first months of 2023 (up to April), most of which concerned applicants from Afghanistan, competent First Instance Administrative Courts have also ruled that upon requesting the scheduling of the registration of an application for international protection via the platform, the persons concerned receive the status of an asylum applicant, as per the law.
-Yet as far as GCR is aware, the MoMA has yet to change this arbitrary practice.[7]
+Most importantly, lthough the new platform serves the purpose of scheduling the registration of a person’s will to apply for international protection and should thus be sufficient to establish a person’s status as an asylum applicant, the ongoing practice by the MoMA not only fails to recognise recourse to the platform as tantamount to a person expressing their will to apply for asylum, but on the contrary, the attestation granted through the platform clearly states that it does not amount to proof of such will.
+As increasingly observed by GCR’s Legal Unit, during 2023, this has frequently resulted in the arbitrary use of detention for the purpose of returning people who had already registered their will to apply for asylum via the platform.
+In at least eight cases represented by GCR in 2023, most of which concerned applicants from Afghanistan, competent First Instance Administrative Courts have also ruled that upon requesting the scheduling of the registration of an application for international protection via the platform, the persons concerned receive the status of an asylum applicant, as per the law.
+Yet instead of reviewing the practice, the Greek authorities filled a request for the first such Decision to be revoked before the Administrative Court of Kavala.
+The application for revocation was rejected as inadmissible by the Court.[12]
+A petition for violation of EU law on the same issue has been filed by the GCR since December 2022 (CHAP(2022)03534), and is pending before the European Commission.[13]

 [1] Article 59(1) Asylum Code.